 The components in 3D printing machines are quite specialized and best suited for particular applications.
 3D printing machines with an XY gantry system may boast quiet motion and low-velocity rippling qualities and use advanced linear stages and no-contact encoder components for precise positioning.
 This makes them ideal for manufacturing applications that involve complex design work—and on the flip side, perhaps less necessary for less intricately manufactured products.

 How much are you willing to spend?

 Though the costs of 3D printing machines have gone down in the last decade, they are still considered expensive technology.
 On average, one may need to spend upwards of $5000 for a single machine.
 This is independent of the cost of materials, post-processing, maintenance, and a knowledgeable operator’s expertise.
 In other words, you need to see whether or not you can accommodate 3D printing costs into your manufacturing budget.

 How much time are you willing to allot to implement changes in the production line?

 It’s easy to imagine how 3D printing can improve manufacturing processes’ quality and efficiency—if you’re thinking very far ahead.
 In the long term, a 3D printing machine could shave days off of a production cycle.
-But in the short-term, the technology could take weeks, or even months, to integrate into the assembly line.
-Your company’s engineers, materials scientists, and laborers will need to learn several new things: the machine, the differences in the materials it works with, and how it will be incorporated into different stages of your production workflow.
+But in the short term, the technology could take weeks, or even months, to integrate into the assembly line.
+Your company’s engineers, materials scientists, and laborers will need to learn several new things: the machine, the different materials it works with, and how it will be incorporated into different stages of your production workflow.
 Only introduce a 3D printing machine if you think these interruptions to your manufacturing schedule are warranted and necessary.